everpeace/cookbook-mesos/README.md

 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-master-env.sh`

-If you choose `mesosphere` as `node[:mesos][:type]`, the `node[:mesos][:prefix]` attribute will be overridden to `/usr/local`, which is because the packages from Mesosphere installs mesos into that directory.
+If you choose `mesosphere` as `node[:mesos][:type]`, the `node[:mesos][:prefix]` attribute will be overridden to `/usr/local`, which is because the package from Mesosphere installs mesos into that directory.

 Furthermore, this recipe will also configure upstart configuration files.